Bibliography of Belarusian history

 This is a select bibliography of English language books (including translations) and journal articles about the history of Belarus.
-A brief selection of English translations of primary sources is included.
-Book entries have references to journal articles and reviews about them when helpful.
-Additional bibliographies can be found in many of the book-length works listed below.
-The External links section contains entries for publicly available select bibliographies from universities.

-About

-Scope

 The territory of modern-day Belarus was once part of Kievan Rus' and later divided among regional principalities such as Polotsk, Turov, and Vitebsk.
 After the 13th-century Mongol invasions, these lands were incorporated into the Grand Duchy of Lithuania, which eventually united with Poland to form the Polish–Lithuanian Commonwealth.
 In the late 18th century, the Partitions of Poland brought Belarusian lands under control of the Russian Empire.
 Following the Russian Revolution and ensuing civil war, the Byelorussian Soviet Socialist Republic was established and joined the Soviet Union in 1922.
 Belarus’s union with Russia began with its incorporation into the Russian Empire following the Partitions of Poland in the late 18th century, marking the end of independent Belarusian political structures.
 Although Belarus briefly experienced competing national movements during and after the Russian Revolution, the eventual formation of the Byelorussian Soviet Socialist Republic and its inclusion in the Soviet Union in 1922 led to a further loss of sovereignty.
 While nominally a republic, Belarus remained under tight control from Moscow throughout the Soviet era, with its political, economic, and cultural policies directed by Soviet authorities.

-During World War II, Belarus suffered immense destruction under Nazi occupation, and its borders expanded after the Soviet annexation of Western Belorussia.
-In 1991, Belarus gained independence with the collapse of the Soviet Union.
-In the 21st century, Belarus deepened its political and economic ties with Russia through the Union State framework, leading to increasing dependence on Moscow and raising concerns over the erosion of Belarusian sovereignty.

-Although Belarus has not deployed troops, it has supported Russia in the Russo-Ukrainian War by allowing Russian forces to launch attacks from its territory and providing logistical assistance, aligning itself closely with Moscow’s military objectives.

-Inclusion criteria

-Geographic scope of the works include the historical areas and contemporary Belarus as described above.
-Works about other regions are included when they contain substantial material related to the history of Belarusa.

-Included works should either be published by an academic or notable publisher, or be authored by an independent notable subject matter expert and have reviews in significant independent scholarly journals.
-This bibliography specifically excludes non-history related works; self-published works; magazines and newspaper articles; (Note: Except as references to reviews.) works produced as propaganda; and works produced by non-academic government entities.